sim6/isardvdi-docs/docs/install/install.md

 ## docker-compose up -d refuses to start hypervisor

 The may be two possible sources for this problem.
-One is the use of a service in your host that is on a port in the range of default ports used by hypervisor and viewers.
+One is the use of a service in your host that is on a port in the range of default ports used by IsardVDI and viewers.
 Those ports are:

-- 5900-5949: Spice viewer port range
+- 80: Spice proxy SSL tunnel viewer port
-- 55900-55949: web browser viewer ports.
+- 443: Web browser and HTML4 viewer port.

-You can check your listening ports by issuing the command **netstat -tulpn** and checking if any of your listening ports overlaps with hypervisor port range.
+You can check your listening ports by issuing the command **netstat -tulpn** and checking if any of your listening ports overlaps with IsardVDI port range.

 There is no easy solution to this without shutting down your service before starting IsardVDI.
-It happens that *chromium* in Linux starts listening for *mDNS* service on port 5353.
-This can be easily solved by using another browser like *firefox* to access IsardVDI or starting IsardVDI containers before opening *chromium browser*.
-Note that this will happen only if your are going to use the same computer to run IsardVDI and access it through a local browser in the server.

-## After doing the wizard the hypervisor details say there is no virtualization available
+## The hypervisor details say there is no virtualization available

 Some CPUs (mostly old ones) don't have hardware virtualization, others have it but it is disabled in BIOS.
 In the first case there is nothing that can be done.
 If it is disabled in BIOS then you should check for VT-X or Virtualization or SVM and activate it.